 - The FBMC situation could have been obtained in ATCMC if TSOs had provided a set of ATCs different from the historical one.
 For example, if their anticipation of the market direction had been different, they could have done an ex-ante market splitting giving the set of ATCs resulting in the same clearing situation as in FBMC given above.
 Therefore, the situation is not only linked to FBMC properties (contrary to non-intuitive situations). - On this specific situation, due to the indeterminacy of the Belgium price, it would be possible to change the market coupling used by COSMOS to reduce the price divergence observed in this situation.

 Overall, it is not possible to draw conclusions from only one exceptional situation.
 In following simulations, the number of hours with an increase of price divergence will be closely monitored.
-According to the conclusions of this monitoring, appropriate actions will then be taken.

 Price divergence